 This also isn’t a cry for help.
 Far from it.
-Here’s some of the best advice I’ve been given: Carefully select a group of trusted confidants (not sycophants) who will provide an objective perspective and sound advice, call you out on your bullshit and offer support.
+Here’s some of the best advice I’ve been given: Carefully select a group of trusted confidants who will provide an objective perspective and sound advice, call you out on your bullshit and offer support.
 Beyond them, tune out the noise.
 All of it.

 With all this in mind, here are some guiding principles I’m striving for: